 Supported metadata types

-The following table lists all the metadata types Container Analysis supports and provides for images in Container Registry.
+The following table lists the metadata types Container Analysis supports and provides for images in Container Registry as notes.
 Third-party metadata providers can store and retrieve all of the following metadata types for their customers' images.

 |Metadata type||Provided by Container Analysis for Container Registry images|